 Bathrooms are nothing special but also not bad, with a strong shower and ample counter space.

 Guests with a pool view will also find themselves overlooking both Disneyland Resort theme parks, with sights including the backsides of the Tower of Terror, Radiator Springs Racers, and the Matterhorn.

 Only two areas of the Red Lion Hotel deserve a little sprucing up.
 Hallways leading to the rooms are noticeably dated.
 It seems they didn’t get the same recent updates and upgrades the rooms and lobby received.

-But it’s the rooms of the Red Lion Hotel that are the most important and no Disneyland visitor will be disappointed by a stay there when looking for a less expensive option than Disney’s own hotels.
-And with Disney’s complementary Toy Story parking lot shuttle located nearby, even guests who aren’t fond of walking 10-15 minutes to get to the parks can make it there with ease.
+But it’s the rooms of the Red Lion Hotel that are the most important, and no Disneyland visitor will be disappointed by a stay there when looking for a less expensive option than Disney’s own hotels.
+And with Disney’s complimentary Toy Story parking lot shuttle located nearby, even Guests who aren’t fond of walking 10-15 minutes to get to the parks can make it there with ease.